In Russia, recovery of damages is a universal remedy available for a wronged party.

 The parties to the dispute have the right to present to the court their own expert candidates.
 The court is free to select experts from a proposed pool of candidates or to select its own candidates.
 In practice, the court generally selects experts from the candidates proposed by the parties.

 The court will provide questions for the experts.
 The parties have a right to ask the court to add questions.

 A request for expert examination must be filed with the court of first instance (i.e., the trial court).
-An expert examination may only be ordered by the court of appeal (the second level court) in a limited number of instances; for example, if the lower court refused to grant the party's motion to carry out the expert examination.
+As for the higher courts, an expert examination may be ordered only by the court of appeal (the second level court) in a limited number of instances; for example, if the first instance court refused to grant the party's motion to carry out the expert examination.
 Courts of higher instances (cassation courts and the supervisory court) cannot order an expert examination.